unimarkup/specification/markup/inlines/formattings.md

 ## Attribute positioning

-Attributes may be set after a closing keyword.
+Attributes may be set directly after a closing keyword.
-The allowed attributes may depend on the output format, and only special attributes are defined for formats.
+The allowed attributes may depend on the output format, and only special attributes are defined explicitly.

 **Example:**